Oregon Treaty

-The Oregon Treaty (Note: officially titled the Treaty between Her Majesty and the United States of America, for the Settlement of the Oregon Boundary and styled in the United States as the Treaty with Great Britain, in Regard to Limits Westward of the Rocky Mountains, and also known as the Buchanan-Pakenham (or Packenham) Treaty or (sharing the name with several other unrelated treaties) the Treaty of Washington) was a treaty between the United Kingdom and the United States that was signed on June 15, 1846, in Washington, D.C.
-The treaty brought an end to the Oregon boundary dispute by settling competing American and British claims to the Oregon Country; the area had been jointly occupied by both Britain and the U.S. since the Treaty of 1818.
+The Oregon Treaty (Note: officially titled the Treaty between Her Majesty and the United States of America, for the Settlement of the Oregon Boundary and styled in the United States as the Treaty with Great Britain, in Regard to Limits Westward of the Rocky Mountains, and also known as the Buchanan-Pakenham (or Packenham) Treaty or (sharing the name with several other unrelated treaties) the Treaty of Washington) between the United Kingdom and the United States was signed on June 15, 1846, in Washington, D.C.
+The treaty brought an end to the Oregon boundary dispute by settling competing American and British claims to the Oregon Country through partition.
+The area had been jointly occupied by both Britain and the U.S. since the Treaty of 1818.

 Background

 The Treaty of 1818 set the boundary between the United States and British North America along the 49th parallel of north latitude from Minnesota to the "Stony Mountains" (now known as the Rocky Mountains).
 The region west of those mountains was known to the Americans as the Oregon Country and to the British as the Columbia Department or Columbia District of the Hudson's Bay Company.
 (Also included in the region was the southern portion of another fur district, New Caledonia.)
 The treaty provided for joint control of that land for ten years.
 Both countries could claim land and both were guaranteed free navigation throughout.

 Original manuscript of the treaty (transcription), as kept by the U.S. National Archives.

 Joint control steadily grew less tolerable for both sides.
 After a British minister rejected the offer of U.S. Presidents John Tyler and James K. Polk to settle the boundary at the 49th parallel north, American expansionists of the "All Oregon" movement called for the annexation of the entire region up to Parallel 54°40′ north, the southern limit of Russian America as established by parallel treaties between the Russian Empire and the United States (1824) and Britain (1825).
 However, after the outbreak of the Mexican–American War in April 1846 diverted U.S. attention and military resources, a compromise was reached in the ongoing negotiations in Washington, D.C., and the matter was then settled by the Polk administration (to the surprise of its own party's hardliners) to avoid a two-war situation, and another war with the formidable military strength of the United Kingdom.